 For a rapid strep test, the throat and tonsils are swabbed to collect bacteria from the infected area for testing.
 The bacteria are analyzed to see whether Group A strep (streptococcal) bacteria are causing the sore throat.
-The rapid strep test is not used in many parts of Canada.

 A good sample of throat secretions is needed to make sure the test is accurate.
 A person must remain very still during the procedure so that the doctor is able to collect enough secretions for an accurate test.